-No director who is required to retire by rotation and offer himself proposed for re-election at the forthcoming annual general meeting of the Company (the "Annual General Meeting") has an unexpired service contract which is not determinable by the Company or any of its subsidiaries within one year without payment of compensation, other than normal statutory obligations.
+No director proposed for re-election at the forthcoming annual general meeting of the Company (the "Annual General Meeting") has an unexpired service contract which is not determinable by the Company or any of its subsidiaries within one year without payment of compensation, other than normal statutory obligations.

-Debenture
+Debenture Issued

-The Group has not issued any debentures during the year ended 31 March 2018.
+The Group has not issued any debentures during the year ended 31 March 2017.